willemsiers/3DConnectFourGameServer/README.md

 ```

-The replies from the server do not happen synchronously every time, e.g. time out can occur anytime.
+The replies from the server do not happen synchronously every time, e.g. time error can occur anytime.
 This must be handled by the client correctly.
 Just like the client messages, the server sends messages and not all name/value pairs are present every time.
 Below in the table is what a client can expect.

 | Event | Message |